College shopping is in full swing as many families of newly minted high school seniors are hitting the road to check out potential colleges.

 But what about extending this same environmental criteria to the college selection?
 More and more college shoppers are now adding the selection criteria of which colleges are the most responsive to greenhouse gas concerns.
 Green Blizzard was curious.

 So from their survey, the Princeton Review identified that 16% of all potential applicants highly rank a school’s sustainability rating.
-Surprisingly, only 286 out of 4300+ institutions made the list, just 5%.
+Surprisingly, in 2016, only 361 out of 4300+ institutions made the list, just 5%.
 Many more are now busy at work.
 Nevertheless, that’s a vote of confidence for the green movement, since apparently both parents and students are placing higher importance to school’s green commitment, right up there with academic rankings.
 After all this is one of the largest investment many of us will make in ourselves and our children.

 The Princeton Review partnered with the United States Green Building Council (USGBC) on this guide.
 Its FREE and can be downloaded from the Princeton Review website.